samiulsun/bangla-banner-craft/README.md

-# Banner Craft
+# Bangla Banner Craft

-A modern, responsive web application for creating and exporting professional banners with custom text, fonts, and designs.
-Perfect for social media content, marketing materials, and digital graphics.
+A responsive web application for creating beautiful Bangla text banners.
+Customize text, fonts, styles, and backgrounds, then export your creations instantly as PNG, JPEG, or SVG.

 ## 🎯 Overview

-Banner Craft is a comprehensive banner maker that empowers users to create stunning visual content with ease.
-The application features a live preview system, extensive customization options, and multi-format export capabilities, all wrapped in a responsive design that works seamlessly across desktop and mobile devices.
+Bangla Banner Craft is a user-friendly, single-page application designed for creating stunning visual content with Bangla text.
+It features a live preview, extensive customization options, and high-quality export capabilities, all within a sleek, responsive interface that works seamlessly on both desktop and mobile devices.

 ## ✨ Features

-### 🎨 Design Capabilities

-- **Live Preview**: Real-time banner preview with instant updates
-- **Custom Text**: Multi-line text input with dynamic formatting
-- **Font Selection**: Extensive font library with web-safe and custom fonts
-- **Typography Controls**: Font size, weight, alignment, and spacing adjustments
-- **Color Customization**: Full color picker for text and background colors
-- **Background Options**: Solid colors, gradients, and custom styling

-### 📱 Responsive Design

-- **Mobile-First Approach**: Optimized for mobile devices with preview-first layout
-- **Adaptive Interface**: Responsive components that adapt to screen size
-- **Touch-Friendly**: Mobile-optimized controls and interactions
-- **Smart Defaults**: Automatic font sizing based on device (32px mobile, 64px desktop)
+-   **Live Preview**: See your changes in real-time as you design your banner.
+-   **Multi-line Text Input**: Add and format multiple lines of text with ease. `dir="auto"` is used for proper text direction handling.
+-   **Font Customization**:
+    -   Choose from a curated list of pre-loaded Google Fonts suitable for Bangla script (Hind Siliguri, Noto Sans Bengali, Tiro Bangla).
+    -   Upload your own font files (TTF, WOFF, WOFF2, OTF) for complete creative control.
+-   **Advanced Style Controls**:
+    -   Adjust font size, text color (with a color picker and hex input), and text alignment (left, center, right).
+    -   Fine-tune typography with letter spacing and line height sliders.
+-   **Dynamic Backgrounds**:
+    -   Select from pre-defined gradient presets.
+    -   Use stylish patterns like dotted squares or grid lines.
+    -   Choose any solid color.
+    -   Upload a custom image to use as your banner background.
+-   **High-Quality Export**:
+    -   Download your banner as a PNG, JPEG, or scalable SVG.
+    -   Choose from multiple resolutions (1x, 2x, 4x) for crisp, high-quality images suitable for web and print.
+-   **Responsive Design**: The application is optimized for a mobile-first experience, with the layout adapting intelligently to your screen size.
+Controls are easy to use on touch devices.

 ### 💾 Export Options
 - **Multiple Formats**: Export as PNG, JPEG, or SVG
 - **High Quality**: Professional-grade output suitable for print and digital use
 - **Instant Download**: One-click export with automatic file naming